-Iowa Social Media Statistics in 2018
+Iowa Social Media Usage Statistics

 A Research Study About Social Media Use in Iowa

 In 2017, Blue Compass needed reliable data about social media usage in Iowa, specifically among three younger demographics: 18 to 24-year-olds; 25 to 34-year-olds; and 35 to 44-year-olds.
 One of the main goals: find out if Iowans were abandoning Facebook at the rate news stories claimed - so we conducted our first social media study.
-In November 2018, we found ourselves faced with the same need for data on social media use in Iowa.
+More recently, we found ourselves faced with the same need for data on social media use in Iowa.
 So we surveyed residents about their social media preferences and released a free report on our findings.
 Download the full 2018 report with answers to questions, methodology and advertising insights.